liz-lewis-manchester/CNM_2025_group_03/README.md

 1) Open Colab and bring in the repo
    - Upload the project ZIP to Colab and unzip it, **or** mount Google Drive and copy the repo folder into `/content`.
-   - Replace `your-repository-name` below with the actual folder name.

 2) Change into the repo
    ```bash